exiguus/zola-monoplain/README.md

 ---

-- Do not use external resources (fonts, scripts, stylesheets, etc)
+- Do not load external resources (fonts, scripts, stylesheets, etc)

 ## Changelog